Dementia care tips.

-As Fort Myers best source for private caregivers Abby Services knows the impact dementia can have on an individual and those trying to assist them.
-With the support of a private caregiver patients and their loved ones can get the support they need.
-The following is from alzheimers.net and reviews 5 fundamentals for someone providing care for a dementia patient.
+As Fort Myer’s best source for private caregivers, Abby Services knows the impact sound dementia care can have on an individual and those trying to assist them.
+With the support of a private caregiver, patients, and their loved ones, can get the support they need.
+The following is adapted from alzheimers.net and reviews 5 fundamentals for someone providing care for a dementia patient.

 Dementia care is challenging, but may not be as daunting as you would expect.
 Whether you care for a parent or senior loved one with Alzheimer’s disease or another type of dementia, or are a senior care professional approaching your role with some knowledge — the right attitude is crucial to success.

 Educating yourself about dementia and maintaining a positive but realistic attitude allows you to maintain an element of control as a caregiver.
 It can take the sting out of surprising challenges you encounter and also improve the care that you provide.

 Important points to consider when providing dementia care.

 Whether you are caregiving for someone in your family, or whether you provide dementia care professionally, never be afraid to ask for help.
 Many family caregivers find support groups immensely helpful.
 Support groups allow caregivers to vent in a group setting with people who understand what one another is going through.
 It also allows caregivers to hear what is working for other caregivers and learn about local Alzheimer’s and dementia resources.
 Similarly, professional caregivers shouldn’t be reluctant to ask a colleague for support when facing an exceptional challenge or difficult time.
 Caregiving for someone with dementia is not easy and there will certainly be moments when professional caregivers need a hand or someone to talk to.
 Locally The Alvin A Dubin Alzheimer’s Resource Center is an amazing resource that anyone managing dementia should check out.